-- a) Density: Density of a waste is its mass per unit volume (kg/m3).
+- a) Density: Density of a waste is its mass per unit volume (kg/m).
 It is essential for the design of all elements of the solid waste management system from storage to transportation to final disposal.
 In high-income countries, the collected waste is typically of low density as it contains more recyclables like cans, glasses etc. Here considerable benefit is derived through the use of compaction vehicles on collection routes, where a 75% reduction of volume is achieved.
 However, in low-income countries initial compaction are not favourable due to a high initial density of waste.
 Consequently, compaction vehicles offer little or no advantage and are not cost-effective.
 Also significant changes in density occur spontaneously as the waste moves from source to disposal, due to scavenging, handling, wetting and drying by weather etc., - b) Moisture content: The moisture content of solid wastes usually is expressed as the weight of moisture per unit weight of wet or dry material.
-In the wet-weight method of measurement, the moisture in a sample is expressed as a percentage of the wet weight of the material; in the dry-weight method, it is expressed as a percentage of the dry weight of the material.
-In equation form, the wet-weight moisture content is expressed as follows:
+In the wetweight method of measurement, the moisture in a sample is expressed as a percentage of the wet weight of the material; in the dry-weight method, it is expressed as a percentage of the dry weight of the material.
+In equation form, the wet-weight moisture content is expressed as follows: Moisture content (%) = $\frac{\text{Wet weight} - \text{Dry weight}}{\text{Wet weight}} \times 100$

-Moisture content (%) = $$\frac{\text{Wet weight-Dry weight}}{\text{Wet weight}} \times 100$$ humidity and weather conditions.
+Typically in MSW the moisture content varies between 15-40% and this further depends on the composition of the wastes, the season of the year, and the humidity and weather conditions.
 Moisture content is a critical determinant in the economic feasibility of waste treatment by incineration since energy must be supplied for evaporation of this moisture.
 Moisture content also plays an important role in other processing methods such as composting and anaerobic digestion.
 Most micro-organisms including bacteria require a minimum of approximately 12% moisture for growth.